Qwilr Page Design Tips

 1. Splash Video Adjustment

-Splash videos adjust from the top - center / middle, moving outward.
+Splash videos adjust starting from the top center, expanding outward.

-Full or 1/2 Spacing - the video will adjust the same as Splash Image.
-See example below.
+Full, 1/2, or 1/3 spacing — the video will adjust in the same way as a splash image.
+See the example below.

-NOTE: In the mobile view, the center area is the part that is always captured just like the Splash Image, however the video will stop playing, and instead will show the video thumbnail.
+NOTE: In mobile view, just like with splash images, only the center area of the video is always visible.
+However, the video will stop playing and instead display the video thumbnail.

 2. Background with Texts

-Like in splash images, do not use your explanatory videos with texts as splash video backgrounds, it will be cut off depending on the screen size (e.g. mobile, tablet/iPad, smaller or bigger sized monitors).
+As with splash images, avoid using explanatory videos that include text as splash video backgrounds, since the text may be cut off depending on the screen size (e.g., mobile, tablet/iPad, or various monitor sizes).

-If you want to add your videos, you can use our Video Block or Inline Video feature.
+If you want to add videos, it’s best to use our Video Block or Inline Video feature instead.
 Here's how.

 Tip #4: Colors